Community Services

 School Board Liaison

-The City maintains communication with the Richmond School District No. 38 through the Council/School Board Liaison Committee and administratively through the Community Services Department.
+The City maintains communication with the Richmond School District No. 38 through the Council/School Board Liaison Committee and administratively through the Community Services Division.
 The Board is an elected body composed of seven trustees who are responsible for managing Richmond School District No. 38.

 Public Library Liaison